iBaryo/browser-script-canary/README.md

 Optional.
 The default is `'___canary'`.

 The property name on `window` that the indication for the Canary bootstrapping will be stored.

+More about changing this in the 'Advanced Customization' section.

 ## Example
 Inside the repo there's an example that can walk you through the usage and value of most of the above parameters.